6 tips to prepare your international move

-Whether you are a student, a young professional or a parent, moving abroad will be a new, enjoyable and, of course, unforgettable experience.
+Moving abroad will be a new, enjoyable and, of course, unforgettable experience.
 You will leave your comfort zone, improve your career opportunities and soak up a new culture – and probably language.
 But as this expat says, planning a relocation is a bit more complex than preparing a regular tip.
 Sorting out permits and visas, finding international shipping companies, looking for an accommodation… It’s natural to feel overwhelmed with all the details that need to be taken care of.

 And here it’s when the advice of previous expats is useful.
 Follow these six tips from experienced expats, and you’ll see how your stress levels decrease as the big day approaches!